endojs/endo/docs/draft-standalone-spec.md

 Some IoT configurations will omit all runtime evaluators.
 For standalone SES configurations that include runtime evaluators, they would appear as follows.

-We then add the portion of the Realm API for creating compartments, and for evaluating script code in a compartment with endowments:
+We include the portion of the Realm API for creating compartments, and for evaluating script code in a compartment with endowments:
    * `Realm.makeCompartment(options={})` -> aRealm instance representing a new compartment
    * `Realm.prototype.global` (a getter-only accessor) ---> global object of compartment